-I am so jealous of my husband’s ex-wife.
+I am so jealous of my present husband’s ex-wife.
 When they met, she was 27, he was 46.
 She was sexy in every way.
-I, on the other hand, have endured an abusive marriage for 18 years.
+I, on the other hand, endured an abusive marriage for 18 years before meeting my present husband.
 I do not feel attractive.
 My husband and I are 52 and 50.
 His ex-wife is now 34.
-How can a 50 year old woman look better than a 34 year old?
+How can a 50-year-old woman look better than a 34-year-old?
 I just love my sweet, wonderful, husband, but I am so intimidated by his very young ex.
 I have to believe in myself, and I can’t.

 The comment you made was very insightful: “but I have to believe in myself, and I can’t.”
 You will never feel good in this marriage or any other marriage, for that matter, until you feel good about yourself.
-That is the issue.
-The insecurity you feel about yourself will haunt you and destroy you in any relationship whether you have an ‘ex’ to worry about or an old girlfriend.
-Or whether you have a friend you are trying to measure your worth against.
+That is the fundamental issue.
+The insecurity you feel about yourself will haunt you and harm any relationship whether you have an ‘ex’ to worry about, an old girlfriend, or a friend you are trying to measure your worth against.
 So, what can you do about this?
 I believe it starts with a change in your mind and heart about your value and worth as a person and your value and worth in the relationship.